 The dunes, trails, visitor center, and gift shop, picnic areas, and restrooms are open at White Sands National Park.

-Unfortunately, permits for backcountry camping, early-open, stay-late activities, and commercial photography aren’t available right now.
+Unfortunately, permits for backcountry camping aren't available right now.
 Also, keep in mind that all out-of-state travelers are required to self-quarantine for 14 days after entering the state.
 If you want to travel to New Mexico, prepare for a 14-day period of mandatory quarantining before your adventures there may begin.